Project-X-Mods/coffeelinux/README.md

 10: yay installs come next (they will ask for the user password alot, sorry).

-11: it will fix lightdm and the greeter, and copy over coffee related files to /opt and user home directories, then reboot automattically if successful.
+11: it will fix gdm, and copy over coffee related files to /opt and user home directories, then reboot automattically if successful.

 12: Login, open chrome once (it will likely fail, this is normal), then reboot.